5 recommended OTC drugs

 • Impeccable oral hygiene.

-Very frequent or persistent aphthae, recurrent major aphthae, association with systemic symptoms (fever, lymphadenopathy, arthralgia) — may suggest systemic diseases: Behçet, celiac disease, Crohn, PFAPA syndrome, HIV infection.
+Very frequent or persistent canker sores, recurrent major canker sores, association with systemic symptoms (fever, lymphadenopathy, arthralgias) — may suggest systemic diseases: Behçet, celiac disease, Crohn's, PFAPA syndrome, HIV infection.
 Requires medical evaluation.

 Search the pharmacy